People eat large amounts of food, then make themselves vomit, use laxatives, diet, fast, or vigorously exercise to compensate.

 Any combination of the above

 Unlike in anorexia nervosa, the body weight of people with bulimia nervosa tends to fluctuate around normal.
-Only a few are overweight or obese.
+Overweight or obesity affects very few people with anorexia nervosa.

 Compared with people who have anorexia nervosa, those who have bulimia nervosa tend to be more aware of their behavior and to feel remorseful or guilty about it.
 They are more likely to admit their concerns to a doctor or other confidant.
 Generally, people with bulimia nervosa are more outgoing.
-They also are more prone to impulsive behavior, drug or alcohol abuse, and depression.
+They also are more prone to impulsive behavior, drug or alcohol abuse Overview of Substance-Related Disorders Medications and other substances, whether used for legitimate medical purposes, as a habit (for example, caffeine), or recreationally, are an integral part of everyday life for many people ... read more , and depression Depression A short discussion of prolonged grief disorder.
+Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more .
 They are anxious about their weight and about participation in social activities.

 A doctor's evaluation

 Doctors diagnose bulimia nervosa when people, particularly young women, do the following:

 Report binge eating at least once a week for 3 months or more